vegaprotocol/specs/protocol/0065-FTCO-floating_point_consensus.md

 1. Event announcing diverging values gets emitted (<a name="0065-FTCO-004" href="#0065-FTCO-004">0065-FTCO-004</a>)
    - For all the state variables nodes submit candidate values that differ by up to half the tolerance.
    - The event announcing the fact that at least one of the values differed gets emitted.
-   - Since differences are within tolerance the consesus successfully chooses a consensus value and systems keeps running as expected (market goes into continuous trading mode accepts orders and generates tardes).
+   - Since differences are within tolerance the consensus successfully chooses a consensus value and systems keeps running as expected (market goes into continuous trading mode accepts orders and generates trades).

 1. Consensus failure event gets emitted (<a name="0065-FTCO-002" href="#0065-FTCO-002">0065-FTCO-002</a>)
-   - A market is proposed and initally has default values specified in the scenario above.
+   - A market is proposed and initially has default values specified in the scenario above.
    - Upon market enactment risk factors get submitted by nodes, one of the nodes submits a value that is higher than tolerance.
    - An appropriate event is sent to signal that at least one of the values differed.
    - Consensus still works, value submitted by other nodes gets used.
    - Opening auction concludes, risk factor values submitted by all the nodes differ by more than tolerance between each other.
    - None of the values submitted by nodes get accepted, market is running with previously calculated risk factors.
-   - Situtation continues for 2 more risk factor update attempts (can be time-based or auction).
+   - Situation continues for 2 more risk factor update attempts (can be time-based or auction).
    - Market still runs with previously calculated risk factors, but an event informing that the market is using stale values gets emitted.

 1. Market cannot leave opening auction with default values (<a name="0065-FTCO-003" href="#0065-FTCO-003">0065-FTCO-003</a>)
-   - A market is proposed and initally has default values specified in the scenario above.
+   - A market is proposed and initially has default values specified in the scenario above.
    - Upon market enactment risk factors get calculated (their values change from defaults).
-   - When the opening auction sees uncrossing price for the first time (there are two overlapping orders from buy and sell side on the order book) price montiroing bounds get calculated, but probability of trading get doesn't pass consensus (all nodes submitt conflicting values)
+   - When the opening auction sees uncrossing price for the first time (there are two overlapping orders from buy and sell side on the order book) price monitoring bounds get calculated, but probability of trading get doesn't pass consensus (all nodes submit conflicting values)
    - An appropriate event is sent to signal that at least one of the values differed.
    - Time-based trigger attempts another update, but that one doesn't succeed either.
    - The market never goes into continuous trading mode.